arghadasofficial/arghadasofficial/README.md

 ## About Me

 Hello there!
-I'm [Your Name], an Android Developer with a passion for coding, music, and technology.
+I'm Argha Das, an Android Developer with a passion for coding, music, and technology.
 I enjoy creating innovative solutions and building user-friendly applications.
 With a solid foundation in Android development, website design, and API integration, I strive to deliver high-quality software that meets user needs.

 ## Skills

-- Android Kotlin / Java
+- Android development using Kotlin | Java
+- Android development using Jetpack Compose
 - API Development

 Feel free to explore my repositories to see more of my work!